2013 Belgian Grand Prix

 The 2013 Belgian Grand Prix (formally known as the 2013 Formula 1 Shell Belgian Grand Prix) was a Formula One motor race on 25 August 2013 at the Circuit de Spa-Francorchamps, near the village of Francorchamps, Wallonia, Belgium.
 It was the eleventh round of the 2013 season, and the 69th running of the Belgian Grand Prix.

 The race was won by Sebastian Vettel in a Red Bull-Renault in a time of 1:23:42, registering an average speed of 220.80 km/h, thus extending his championship lead to 46 points.
 Second was Fernando Alonso in a Ferrari, and third was Lewis Hamilton (who had started from pole) in a Mercedes.

-This was the first of 9 straight victories for Vettel, a Formula One record.
+This was the first of 9 straight victories for Vettel, a Formula One record at the time.

 Report

 Background

 Like the 2012 Belgian Grand Prix, tyre supplier Pirelli brought its orange-banded hard compound tyre as the harder "prime" tyre and the white-banded medium compound tyre as the softer "option" tyre.